 Wander Around Old Town

 If you are trying to figure out what to do in Tallinn, then you have to start at its historic core.
 It’s hard to describe Tallinn’s Old Town center without using tired adjectives like “charming” or “picture-perfect”, but it is indeed both.
 This medieval core managed to survive WWII, damaged but intact, and it has cobbled stones, narrow lanes and great views of red rooftops.
 You can take a tour but I chose to wander around on my own, giving me more time for photography and getting lost.

 Be sure to seek out some high spots for killer views:

 - St. Olaf Church tower: It’s the tallest spot in Old Town and you get 360′ views by climbing 232 narrow steps to the top.
 Be there when they open at 10am and get the best morning views of Old Town.

-- Pakuli viewing platform: This platform has north facing views of Old Town and the harbor.
+- Patkuli viewing platform: This platform has north facing views of Old Town and the harbor.

-- Piskopi viewing platform: This platform faces west and overlooks the park, train station and Kalamaja neighborhood.
+- Piiskopi viewing platform: This platform faces west and overlooks the park, train station and Kalamaja neighborhood.

 Creep Around the Bastion Passages